kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

    frames.append((frames[-1][1] + 1, len(audio_data)))
 {% endhighlight %}

-That's it, we have everything we need in order to create our new video of Sam in the Citadel.
+That's it, we have everything we need in order to create our new (longer and better!) video of Sam's Citadel chores.

+Yes, Sam, it will be magnificent.

 ![waveplot]({{ site.baseurl }}/images/got_remix/sam_in_the_citadel.gif)

 ## Creating the video mix

-Once we have our audio frames, we can use them for creating our new video.
+Now that we have a list of each audio frame's start and end indexes, we can use it for creating our new video.

-In this part we will convert the audio frames to the video frames, split the video to those frames and combine them randomly into a new video.
+In this part we will convert the audio indexes to video timestamps, split the video using those timestamps and combine them randomly into a new video.

 ![hot_py]({{ site.baseurl }}/images/got_remix/hot_py.jpg)

-First, lets load the movie using the ```moviepy``` module:
+First, lets load the movie using the `moviepy` module:

 {% highlight python %}
 from moviepy.video.io.VideoFileClip import VideoFileClip